Nexmo/dev-blog-next/content/blog/en/the-coders-guide-to-sms.md

 client = Client(key=VONAGE_API_KEY, secret=VONAGE_API_SECRET)
 ```

-Once you’ve done that, create an instance of Sms and pass it your client.
+Once you’ve done that, create an instance of Sms and pass it to your client.

 ```python
 sms = Sms(client)